plutomi/plutomi/README.md

 Plutomi was inspired by my experience at [Grubhub](grubhub.com), where managing the recruitment, screening, and onboarding of thousands of contractors every month was a significant challenge.
 Many of these processes were manual, making it difficult to adapt to our constantly changing business needs.
 I set out to create an open, flexible, and customizable platform that could automate and streamline these workflows.

-## Summary

-Plutomi allows you to create `applications` for anything from jobs to program enrollments, each with customizable `stages`.
-These stages represent individual steps in the application process, where you can add `questions` and set up automated `rules` to guide applicants based on their responses or after a certain time period.
-Here's what a typical setup might look like for a delivery driver application:
+Plutomi allows you to create applications for anything from jobs to program enrollments, each with customizable stages, where you can setup rules and automated workflows based on applicant responses after a certain time period.
+Here's an example of how a delivery driver application might look:

-1. **Questionnaire** - Collect basic applicant information.
-Automatically move applicants to the _Waiting List_ if not completed within 30 days.
+1. **Questionnaire** - Collects basic applicant info.
+Applicants move to the waiting list if not completed in 30 days.
-2. **Waiting List** - An idle pool of applicants.
+2. **Waiting List** - Pool of idle applicants.
-3. **Document Upload** - Collect the applicant's license.
+3. **Document Upload** - Collects required documents like licenses.
-4. **Final Review** - Manually review the license for compliance.
+4. **Final Review** - Manual compliance check.
 5. **Ready to Drive** - Applicants who have completed all stages and are approved.
+Automatically move to Onboarding after 2 hours.
+6. **Onboarding** - Sends onboarding emails and schedules training sessions.

 ## Architecture

-As shown in the diagram above, Plutomi follows a modular monolith architecture.
-The core components include a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API.
-All data is stored in MongoDB [in a single collection](https://youtu.be/IYlWOk9Hu5g?t=1094), with [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) for blob storage.
-Features like search and analytics are powered by [OpenSearch](https://opensearch.org/) and [ClickHouse](https://clickhouse.tech/), with [Valkey](https://valkey.io/) for caching.
+Plutomi follows a modular monolith architecture, with a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API written in Rust.
+All core services rely on a single primary OLTP database—currently MongoDB, with plans to move to MySQL in the future.
+This database handles all operational data, rather than splitting data between consumers or services.
+Blob storage is managed via [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/), and features like search and analytics are powered by [OpenSearch](https://opensearch.org/) and [ClickHouse](https://clickhouse.tech/), with [Valkey](https://valkey.io/) providing caching & rate limiting.

-The system relies primarily on a single datastore, with asynchronous work handled by independent consumers written in Rust.
-These consumers process events without communicating directly with each other _or_ the API.

-The event-driven architecture, inspired by [Uber's Kafka Architecture](https://www.uber.com/en-JP/blog/reliable-reprocessing/), uses three topics per entity: a `main` topic, a `retry` topic, and a `dlq` (Dead Letter Queue) topic for handling failures.
-This allows us to replay events, retry failed events, and handle errors gracefully.
+Event-driven processing is powered by Kafka, based on [an architecture used at Uber](https://www.uber.com/en-JP/blog/reliable-reprocessing/).
+For each entity, we maintain a main Kafka topic along with corresponding retry and dead letter queue (DLQ) topics to handle failures gracefully.
+Messages that fail in the main topic can be rerouted to the retry topic, and if necessary, moved to the DLQ for further processing.
+This ensures smooth message flow without disrupting live traffic.
+All event processing is managed by independent consumers written in Rust, which communicate with Kafka rather than directly with each other or the API.

-For an in-depth overview of the Kafka topics and consumers, refer to the [EVENT_STREAMING_PIPELINE.md](./EVENT_STREAMING_PIPELINE.md)
+> For more details on the event streaming pipeline, refer to [EVENT_STREAMING_PIPELINE.md](./EVENT_STREAMING_PIPELINE.md)

 We run on Kubernetes with [K3S](https://k3s.io/) and manage our infrastructure with AWS CDK [for now](https://github.com/plutomi/plutomi/issues/994).
-For emails, we use [SES](https://aws.amazon.com/ses/) and normalize those those events into our Kafka topics.
+We use [SES](https://aws.amazon.com/ses/) to send emails and normalize those events into our Kafka topics.
 We also use [Linkerd](https://linkerd.io/) for service mesh and [Axiom](https://axiom.co/) for logging, but this is optional.

 ## Running Locally